Thushanthan-18/Software-Engineering-Project--Visual-Disabilities/README.md

 Project Overview
 This project was developed as part of a Software Engineering module, focusing on creating an inclusive Integrated Development Environment (IDE) tailored for students with visual impairments, including partial or complete blindness.
 The HEAT IDE, a Java-based platform originally designed for teaching Haskell programming, was extended with accessibility-focused features to ensure equitable usability for all learners.

-Key Features
+**Key Features**
 The following enhancements were implemented to improve accessibility and user experience:

-Splash Screen & Mode Selection
+1.**Splash Screen & Mode Selection**

 A dynamic splash screen with two primary interaction modes:

-Default Mode: Launches the standard HEAT IDE interface for users without visual impairments.
+**Default Mode:** Launches the standard HEAT IDE interface for users without visual impairments.

-Accessibility Mode: Activates all accessibility features (listed below) to accommodate students with partial or complete blindness.
+**Accessibility Mode:** Activates all accessibility features (listed below) to accommodate students with partial or complete blindness.

 Seamless integration with the HEAT editor ensures smooth transitions between modes.

-High Contrast Mode
+**High Contrast Mode**

-Optimizes visibility through adjustable color schemes and contrast settings, reducing eye strain and improving readability.
+Optimizes visibility through increasing the Icons size and increasing the text size.

-Text-to-Speech (TTS) Integration
+**Text-to-Speech (TTS) Integration**

-Provides real-time auditory feedback for code, error messages, and UI elements, enabling non-visual navigation and comprehension.

-Magnifier Tool
+Would be able to read out loud anything that is written within the editor and highlighted.

+**Magnifier Tool**

 Dynamically enlarges text and interface components to support users with low vision.

-Development Team & Contributions
+**Development Team & Contributions
+**
 This collaborative effort involved four team members, each responsible for a core feature:

-Splash Screen & Mode Selection: Designed the splash screen interface, implemented mode-switching logic, and integrated buttons with the HEAT editor.
+**Splash Screen & Mode Selection:** Designed the splash screen interface, implemented mode-switching logic, and integrated buttons with the HEAT editor.

-High Contrast Mode: Developed customizable contrast settings and theme adjustments.
+**High Contrast Mode:** Developed customizable theme adjustments.

-Text-to-Speech: Integrated TTS functionality for auditory feedback.
+**Text-to-Speech:** Integrated TTS functionality for auditory feedback.

-Magnifier: Built a scalable UI magnification tool.
+**Magnifier:** Built a scalable UI magnification tool.

-Technical Details
+**Technical Details**
-Platform: HEAT IDE (Java-based Haskell programming environment).
+**Platform:** HEAT IDE (Java-based Haskell programming environment).

-Focus: Accessibility-first design principles, ensuring compliance with inclusive education standards.
+**Focus:** Accessibility-first design principles, ensuring compliance with inclusive education standards.

-Integration: Modular implementation allows features to be toggled dynamically via the Accessibility Mode.
+**Integration:** Modular implementation allows features to be toggled dynamically via the Accessibility Mode.